animefn/ABST/README.md

     - "" empty => default: do not provide a value, and the same folder of the input will be used
     - /path/to/folder a directory to save output
 - `files`
-    - ` "path/to/file1" "path/to/file2..."` : paths to files separated with spaces, make sure to put each path between `" "` to escpae special characters
+    - ` "path/to/file1::path/to/file2..."` : paths to files separated with spaces, make sure to put the pathes between `" "` to escape special characters
 - `prefix`
     - "string" add some prefix before name filename
 - `suffix`